 If you make a spot a little too dark, click the Eraser to get rid of some of the effect.

-Dodge is for lightening an area, so in this case, Dark applies the least amount of the effect; Light would paint more brightly.
+Dodge is for lightening an area, so in this case, Low applies the least amount of the effect; High would paint more brightly.